stevewirts/generator-fin-polymer/README.md

   - my-element.js
   - my-element.post.html

-On any file change, the grunt process concats these 3 files to together into my-element.html.
+On any file change, the grunt process concats these 3 files together into my-element.html.
 The same goes for the test script in the test diretory.

 ## getting started

 to use this generator,
   - create a directory and cd into it
   - execute with a name that contains at least one '-'
-  - ''''yo fin-polymer my-polymer-seed-name''''
+  - yo fin-polymer my-polymer-seed-name
   - cd into your newly created directory
   - run ''''npm install''''  //< you may to use sudo on this step...